 Write a list of all your expenses on a piece of paper

 Throw that piece of paper into the nearest ‘Expenses Claim Box’ AKA a trash disposal unit, dumpster or waste basket.
-Alternatively flush the expenses paper down the toilet (pictured below) and it will be transported directly to the court’s “Expenses Claim Department”, conveniently located at the nearest sewage treatment plant.
+Alternatively flush the expenses paper down the toilet (pictured to the right) and it will be transported directly to the court’s “Expenses Claim Department”, conveniently located at the nearest sewage treatment plant.

 Above all, enjoy your jury service and have fun.
 Oh and always decide if a defendant is guilty based on whether he looks guilty or not, disregard all the evidence given in court.
 Just look at the defendant’s face, it will tell you everything.